linode/docs/docs/security/self-hosted-password-management-with-bitwarden-rs/index.md

 [Bitwarden](https://bitwarden.com/) is an open source password management application that can be self-hosted and run on your own infrastructure.
 The [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) project provides a lightweight, single-process, API-compatible service ideal for running personal instances.
 By running your own bitwarden_rs service, you can use Bitwarden browser extensions and mobile applications backed by your own server.

 {{< note >}}
-By self-hosting your own password manager, you are taking on the responsibility for the security and resiliency of the passwords stored within bitwarden_rs.
+By self-hosting your own password manager, you are assuming responsibility for the security and resiliency of sensitive information stored within bitwarden_rs.
 Before storing important information and credentials within the application, ensure that you are confident with the security of your server and have taken the necessary backup measures mentioned in this tutorial.
 {{</ note >}}

 ## In this Guide

-This guide will use the bitwarden_rs [Docker image](https://github.com/dani-garcia/bitwarden_rs/wiki/Which-container-image-to-use) in order to run an instance of the service.
+This guide will use the official bitwarden_rs [Docker image](https://github.com/dani-garcia/bitwarden_rs/wiki/Which-container-image-to-use).
 A reverse proxy ([Caddy](https://caddyserver.com/)) will be configured in front of the Docker container and provide TLS termination for both the web-based vault interface as well as the websocket server.

 This configuration of bitwarden_rs will also use the default SQL backend for the application (sqlite3).
 The SQL datastore backing bitwarden_rs contains the user data for the application and is therefore the primary concern for a backup scheme to ensure that sensitive data stored within bitwarden_rs is saved in the event of a data loss scenario.

 The version of bitwarden_rs that this guide references is 1.13.1, which is the latest version at the time of writing.
 As part of regular maintenance and to ensure that any relevant security updates are applied to the application, ensure that you follow the [upgrade instructions](https://github.com/dani-garcia/bitwarden_rs/wiki/Updating-the-bitwarden-image) provided by the project regularly to keep your deployment up to date with current upstream releases.

 Ubuntu 18.04 is the distribution used in this guide.
-Generally speaking, any Linux distribution that supports running Docker containers should be equally compatible.
+Generally speaking, any Linux distribution that supports running Docker containers should be equally compatible with the steps explained in this guide.

 ### Before you Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

 1. Follow the "[How to Secure Your Server](/docs/security/securing-your-server/)" guide in order to properly harden your Linode against malicious users.
+This step is important to ensure bitwarden_rs is properly secured.

+   {{< note >}}
+If you choose to configure a firewall, remember to open ports 80 and 443 for the Caddy server when you reach that portion of this tutorial.
+{{</ note >}}

 1. Make sure you have registered a Fully Qualified Domain Name (FQDN) and set up [A and AAAA](/docs/networking/dns/dns-records-an-introduction/#a-and-aaaa) DNS records that point to your Linode's public [IPv4 and IPv6 addresses](/docs/getting-started/#find-your-linode-s-ip-address).
 Consult our [DNS Records: An Introduction](/docs/networking/dns/dns-records-an-introduction/) and [DNS Manager](/docs/platform/manager/dns-manager/) guides for help with setting up a domain.
+A proper domain name is important to acquire a certificate for HTTPS connectivity.

 ## Install Docker